Michael Firnkes avatar

 Not secure connection, displayed in Google Chrome

-"Possibly" because the "not sure" display can also conceal other errors.
-I'll come to a more detailed analysis in a moment.
+“Possibly” because the “not sure” display can also conceal other errors.
+I will analyse this in more detail in a moment.

 A mixed content error looks dubious.
-It causes many of your visitors to abandon the site.
+It leads to many of your visitors cancelling.
 Google is increasingly blocking the delivery of websites with mixed content via its Chrome browser.
-Users do have the option of manually reloading the blocked content.
-However, trust in your offer will already be damaged.
+Users do have the option to manually reload the blocked content.
+However, trust in your website will already be damaged.

 Causes of mixed content in WordPress